larsgr/gene-id-mapping/docs/comparison-script-design.md

 transcript report and the gene aggregation logic, so persist the raw counts and derived fractions.

 - `Jaccard_exon`: overlapping exon bp ÷ union of exon bp.
+Here the "union" means the combined genomic footprint of the two transcripts being compared.
-- `Jaccard_CDS_phase`: overlapping CDS bp (same strand, same inferred codon phase) ÷ union of CDS bp; ignore segments where one side lacks CDS.
+- `Jaccard_CDS_phase`: overlapping CDS bp (same strand, same inferred codon phase) ÷ union of CDS bp for that transcript pair; ignore segments where one side lacks CDS.
 - `Junction_F1_all`: F1-score over all splice junctions.
 - `Junction_F1_CDS`: F1-score over CDS junctions only.
 - `Strand_agree`: boolean flag; false means antisense.